 This fire extinguisher is included in the requirements listed in Item 29.

-Item 29 – Fire extinguisher Accommodation Spaces.
+Item 29 – Fire Extinguisher Accommodation Spaces.
 Required for all exits a Minimum (MIN) 2.5lb ABC.
 (17)

 Item 31 – Automatic Gas Detection equipment.
 All vessels with propane require a gas detector.